-Please note beaches on this island are not patrolled.
-Your safety is important.
-If you'd like to visit a beach that is patrolled see our Beach map or download our Beach patrol information sheet(PDF, 1MB)
+If you'd like to visit a beach that is patrolled, see our Beach map or download our Beach patrol information sheet(PDF, 1MB).

 South Stradbroke Island can be visited by private or hire boat, water taxi, sea plane, jet ski or local cruise boats.
-Visit Gold Coast Tourist Parks for more information.
+For more information, visit Gold Coast Tourist Parks.

 South Stradbroke Island is one of more than 360 islands within Moreton Bay.
 South Stradbroke Island, commonly referred to as ‘Straddy’ by locals, sits just 200 metres north of the northern most point of The Spit.
 The island has hundreds of wild wallabies that are well known for joining campers at their fires.